Postpartum Body Changes No One Tells You

 You Might Have Brittle Nails

 Postpartum nail changes are common in most women.
-Unfortunately, I suffered with that too.
+Unfortunately, I suffered from that too.

 Some might experience weak, thin, and brittle nails postpartum as their body changes.
 Well, thanks to the hormones again!